anoma/nspec/docs/basic-types/resource-machine/function-formats/resource-logic.md

 # Resource Logic
 A resource logic is a predicate associated with a resource that checks that the provided data satisfies a set of constraints.
 It does not require I/O communication and is represented by or can feasibly be turned into a zk-SNARK circuit if desired to support shielded execution.

 Each resource logic has a set of public and private input values as in [here](./../proving-system.md#public-and-private-inputs).
 Resource logics are customizable on both implementation of the ARM (different instantiations might have different requirements for all resource logics compatible with this instantiation) and resource logic creation level (each instantiation supports arbitrary resource logics as long as they satisfy the requirements).
-A concrete implementation of the ARM can specify more mandatory inputs and checks (e.g., if the resources are distributed in-band, resource logics have to check that the distributed encrypted value indeed encrypts the resources created/consumed in the transaction), but the option of custom inputs and constraints must be supported to enable different resource logic instances existing on the application level.
+A concrete implementation of the ARM can specify more mandatory inputs and checks (e.g., if the resources are distributed in-band, resource logics have to check that the distributed encrypted value indeed encrypts the resources created/consumed in the action), but the option of custom inputs and constraints must be supported to enable different resource logic instances existing on the application level.

 The proving system used to interpret resource logics must provide the following properties: